Understanding and Estimating the Execution Time of Quantum Circuits: Background

 \subsection{Quantum circuits}

-Fig.~\ref{fig:An example of a Quantum Circuit} shows a simple quantum circuit that represents a quantum program that we developed using IBM's open-source software development toolkit, Qiskit.
+Fig.~\ref{fig:An example of a Quantum Circuit} shows a simple quantum circuit that we developed using IBM's open-source software development toolkit, Qiskit.
 A quantum circuit typically consists of a combination of quantum bits (qubits), classical bits, quantum gates, and measurement gates.
 In the example shown in Fig.~\ref{fig:An example of a Quantum Circuit}, \( q_0 \) and \( q_1 \) represent two qubits, whereas \( c \) represent two classical bits.
 Unlike classical bits, each qubit can exist simultaneously in both $|0\rangle$ and $|1\rangle$ states.

 The circuit includes two quantum gates which manipulate the states of the qubits, represented as follows: